 Coming into adulthood has been a whirlwind.
 I don’t know were the last few years of gone, but in a blink of an eye, I’m here.
 22. A salaried job.
 Checks my credit score every 2 weeks.
 Graduated from college.
 So many other changes, some good, some bad.
-The love that I have gained has been met with pain as well.
+The love met with pain.
 In that process, I’ve had to learn when pushing myself is only hurting myself.
 A big part of this new system that I’m working on, I want to talk about wellness.
 Wellness doesn’t just mean working out and hitting a punching bag to make myself feel better.
 Wellness is about making my life better long-term and learning how to manage when stressful situations arise.
 Above all, it’s about learning when to take a break.

 I don’t think that taking a break is in my DNA, and is definitely something more learned than inherited.
 Both of my parents are the hardest working people I know, and growing up, I don’t remember them taking a break, unless they were sick with the flu.
 That work ethic is something I took into school.
 Whether it was reading a book until the sun came up in the morning so I could beat the other kids in the Accelerated Reader program (if you know, you know) or taking the SAT until I finally got a score good enough for the competitive colleges I applied to, I never stopped.
 This ethic formed a lot of unhealthy habits that as a society, we don’t talk about.
 I played into a culture of go, go, go, but I never learned how to use the brakes.

 Primark Mini Skirt || Zara Black Sweater || Nike Air Max Graviton Sneakers || Office Nina Black Block Heeled Sandals || Nisse AW/19 Gabor Red Reversible Puffer Coat (provided by Black PR in London )